 Investments in joint arrangements are classified as either joint operations or joint ventures.
 The classification depends on the contractual rights and obligations of each investor, rather than the legal structure of the joint arrangement.
-The Group has a joint venture.

-Interests in joint ventures are accounted for using the equity method, after initially being recognised at cost in the consolidated balance sheet.
+Investment in a joint venture is accounted for using the equity method, after initially being recognised at cost in the consolidated statement of financial position.